tonythebughunter/Steganography/README.md

 8. Steghide

-      Hide or Unhide hidden data using a password.
+      Hide or Unhide hidden data in images (jpg) using a password.

-      steghide extract -sf stegfile.png
+      steghide extract -sf stegfile.jpg

 9. Stegseek : Bruteforce steghide password and extract the hidden text